SetTrend/CSS3---absolute-media-queries/readMe.md

 ### Reason

-Currently, many CSS design frameworks, like [Bootstrap](https://getbootstrap.com/) for instance, use pixels for their media queries.
-Yet, using pixels as a basis for deciding which layout to use is not robust or safe:
+Currently, many CSS design frameworks, like [Bootstrap](https://getbootstrap.com/) for instance, are using pixels for their media queries.
+Yet, that approach is not robust and safe for deciding which layout to use: A user may use a large screen with `HDTV` resolution or a smartphone with `UHD` resolution.

-A user may use a large screen with `HDTV` resolution or a smartphone with `UHD` resolution.
-So, if web designers design their media queries on pixel basis, users of large screens may be presented with a smartphone layout while users of smartphones may be presented with a desktop layout.
+So, if web designers design their media queries on pixel basis, users of large screens may be presented with smartphone layout while users of smartphones may be presented with desktop layout.

 ### Conclusion

-A way better solution for deciding which layout to use for which kind of device is to decide based on a browser's viewport width in absolute length, e. g. `cm`.
+A better solution for deciding which layout to use at which kind of device is to decide based on a browser's viewport width in absolute length, e. g. `cm`.

 So, I suggest to refrain from using device pixels (`px`) in your CSS media queries and, instead, utilize absolute lengths, like `cm`.